Fidelity IRA Review

 IRA Transfer

-Transferring a Roth IRA to a Roth IRA or a Traditional IRA to a Traditional IRA has no tax consequences.
-However, converting from Traditional to Roth could have tax implications, so consult a tax professional before proceeding.
+Moving a Roth IRA into a Roth IRA or a Traditional IRA into a Traditional IRA has no tax impact.
+Converting a Traditional IRA to Roth could have tax consequences, so talk to a tax professional before you start.

 Contributions and Withdrawals